First Drive: 2024 Kona N-Line Shows 190 HP Is All You Really Need

 2024 Hyundai Kona N-Line.
 Photo: Amee Reehal

-And while the next-generation Kona N-Line isn’t the robust, 276 horsepower Kona N we tested at the Sonoma Raceway back in late 2021 (and chances are, the Kona N won’t be coming back — we asked), it does offer all the go-fast styling, both inside and out, backed by a respectable 190 horsepower mil surpassing its competitors.
+And while the next-generation Kona N-Line isn’t the robust, 276-horsepower Kona N we tested at the Sonoma Raceway back in late 2021 (and chances are, the Kona N won’t be coming back — we asked), it does offer all the go-fast styling, both inside and out, backed by a respectable 190 horsepower, surpassing its competitors.

-Overall, striking the right balance of style, performance, and price catering to most subcompact crossover shoppers.
+Overall, it strikes the right balance of style, performance, and price, catering to most subcompact crossover shoppers.
 With four broad trims, two gas engine options, and an all-electric version slated for early 2024, the redesigned Kona becomes even more enticing within a busy segment of small crossovers.
-The new sleeker looks surpass the outgoing model, particularly up front.
+The new, sleeker look surpasses the outgoing model, particularly up front.

 2024 Hyundai Kona N-Line next to 2024 Kona N-Line